 There is none!
 It doesn’t cost anything to speak to someone about your options and the only people we will ever share your information with are the attorneys we work with.

 Allegations have surfaced that Allura’s fiber cement siding is defective and can begin cracking within five years of installation.

-A class action lawsuit has already been filed in South Carolina over the issue – but more people are needed to speak up to help strengthen the litigation and ensure as many people as possible are covered.
+A class action lawsuit has already been filed in over the issue – but more people are needed to speak up to help strengthen the litigation and ensure as many people as possible are covered.